-Table 15: Arguments for sc_storage_credentials Argument Use after sc_storage_credentials to: set -u <storage system="" username=""> -p <storage password="" system=""> -f -a <user type=""></user></storage></storage> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server.
-For storage systems running Spectrum Virtualize, ensure that the credentials belong to a user account with VASAProvider role. or setuser <storage system<="" td="">For example, if the storage admin user is locally defined on the storage system, enter:</storage> For example, if the storage admin user is locally defined on the storage system, enter: username> password <storage system<br="">password></storage> sc_storage_credentials set -u john21 -p -a local force And if the storage admin user is defined on a directory server, enter: user_account <user type=""></user> sc_storage_credentials set -u john21 -p -a directory Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Connect side) to any storage system that is in use, Spectrum Connect immediately locks the storage admin user account and all storage systems become inaccessible on the Spectrum Connect side.
+Table 15.
+Arguments for sc_storage_credentials Argument Use after sc_storage_credentials to: set -u <storage system="" username=""> -p <storage password="" system=""> -f -a <user type=""></user></storage></storage> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server.
+For storage systems running Spectrum Virtualize, ensure that the credentials belong to a user account with VASAProvider role. or setuser <storage system<="" th="">For example, if the storage admin user is locally defined on the storage system, enter:</storage> For example, if the storage admin user is locally defined on the storage system, enter: username>password <storage system<="" th="">sc_storage_credentials set -u john21 -p -a local</storage> sc_storage_credentials set -u john21 -p -a local password> force And if the storage admin user is defined on a directory server, enter: user_account <user type=""></user> sc_storage_credentials set -u john21 -p -a directory Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Connect side) to any storage system that is in use, Spectrum Connect immediately locks the storage admin user account and all storage systems become inaccessible on the Spectrum Connect side.
 This is to prevent repeated login attempt failures after which the directory server blocks that user account.
-In such a case, use the -f or -force argument on the command line to unlock the storage admin account on the Spectrum Connect side, with either the same credentials or with updated credentials.
+In such a case, use the -for-force argument on the command line to unlock the storage admin account on the Spectrum Connect side, with either the same credentials or with updated credentials.
 For example: sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Connect GUI is to update the account credentials, as described in "Entering the storage system credentials" on page 40.
 If the storage credentials are defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 91. remove Delete the existing storage system user account definition from the server.
 For example: sc_storage_credentials remove Attention: If you already added storage systems to the server, deleting the user account disconnects all these storage systems.

-Table 15: Arguments for sc_storage_credentials (continued) Argument Use after sc_storage_credentials to: list Display the username of the existing storage system user account definition.
-The following example shows the command output when the storage admin user account is defined locally on the storage system: sc_storage_credentials list Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin local admin XIV hostdev32a storageadmin local admin XIV hostdev31a storageadmin local The following example shows the command output when the storage admin user account is defined on a directory server: sc_storage_credentials list Username Array Alias User Category Account Source admin XIV hostdev31b storageadmin director admin XIV hostdev32a storageadmin director admin XIV hostdev31a storageadmin director -h Display help information that is relevant to sc_storage_credentials. orhelp You can also display help for the set argument if it is typed on the command line as well.
+Argument Use after sc_storage_credentials to: Use after sc_storage_credentials to: list Display the username of the existing storage system user account definition.
+Display the username of the existing storage system user account The following example shows the command output when the storage admin user account is defined locally on the storage system: je sc_storage_credentials list Username Array Alias User Category Acco ount admin XIV hostdev31b storageadmin local admin XIV hostdev32a storageadmin local admin XIV hostdev31a storageadmin local al The following example shows the command output when the storage admin user account is defined on a directory server: sc_storage_credentials list sc_storage_credentials list Username Array Alias User Category Acco ount admin XIV hostdev32a storageadmin dire admin XIV hostdev32a storageadmin directory -h Display help information that is relevant to sc_storage_credent: Display help information that is relevant to sc_storage_credentials. orhelp You can also display help for the set argument if it is typed on the command line as well.